Ararat railway line: 20th century

-The first railway line from Melbourne to Ballarat was via Geelong.
-Construction of the Geelong–Ballarat railway line began in 1858 and took nearly four years to complete, employing up to 3,000 men and costing approximately £1.5 million.
-The line officially opened in 1862, with the first train running on the 10th of April.
-The train took about four and a half hours to reach Geelong, travelling at a maximum speed of 15 mph and having to overcome several difficulties, including failing an uphill grade and running out of firewood.
-The return journey was achieved in two hours and forty minutes.

-The line was extended further west from Ballarat to Beaufort in 1874, Ararat in 1875, Stawell in 1876, Murtoa, in 1878, Horsham in 1882, Dimboola in 1882, and lastly Nhill and Serviceton in 1887, where it met with the South Australian Railways line from Adelaide.
-The direct route from Melbourne to Ballarat opened in 1889, when a branch line from Ballarat to Warrenheip was progressively extended eastwards to Bacchus Marsh, where it met with a line originally constructed from Sunshine to Melton; that line was opened in 1874 and itself extended to Bacchus Marsh in 1887.

 In 1994, V/Line passenger rail services beyond Ballarat were withdrawn to allow for the conversion of the line beyond Ararat to standard gauge.
 The Serviceton−Ararat section, now standard gauge, was connected to a section of the Portland line, which in turn connected to the Maroona−Gheringhap line, both also converted to standard gauge as part of the project.
 In 1995 the completed line opened as the Western standard gauge railway line.

 21st century

 Restoration of Ararat services

 In 2004, passenger services to Ararat were restored.